seb7887/react-performance/react-performance.md

 ## Introduction

-React uses several clever techniques to minimize the number of costly DOM operations required to update the UI.
+React uses several techniques to minimize the number of costly DOM operations required to update the UI.
 While this will lead to a faster user interface without specifically optimizing for performance for many cases, there are ways where you can still speed up your React application.
 This post will go over some useful techniques you can use to improve your React code.
+All examples are written in Typescript.

 ## Use React Profiler